python/cpython/Doc/library/easydialogs.rst

 The :mod:`EasyDialogs` module contains some simple dialogs for the Macintosh.
+The dialogs get launched in a separate application which appears in the dock and must be clicked on for the dialogs be displayed.
 All routines take an optional resource ID parameter *id* with which one can override the :const:`DLOG` resource used for the dialog, provided that the dialog items correspond (both type and item number) to those in the default :const:`DLOG` resource.
 See source code for details.

 .. warning::